Applying for an undergraduate program

 If you've chosen your degree and meet the entry requirements, you're ready to apply.

-QTAC applications for 2022 open on Tuesday 3 August.
+QTAC applications for 2022 are now open.

 You’ll need to know: